followmyutopia/devextreme-documentation/concepts/00 Getting Started/20 Widget Basics - AngularJS/01 Create and Configure a Widget.md

         series: { argumentField: 'fruit', valueField: 'total' }
      }"></div>

-You can initialize widget options with the value of a [scope](http://docs.angularjs.org/guide/scope) property.
+You can initialize widget options with the value of a <a href="http://docs.angularjs.org/guide/scope" target="_blank">scope</a> property.
 For example, the following code declares the `fruitsData` property within the scope of a controller.
 The **dataSource** option of a dxChart is initialized with the value of this property.

     <!--JavaScript-->function Controller ($scope) {
         $scope.fruitsData = [